-If you’ve never been to a road face, yet alone participate in one, the challenge of running a race may seem daunting.
+If you’ve never been to a race, yet alone participate in one, the challenge of running a race may seem daunting.
 However, whether you’re a regular runner or you’ve never jogged more than a mile, committing yourself to a major goal (like finishing a 5K, or running it in a certain time) is a highly motivating way to stick to your routine.

 The first part of the commitment is financial.
 Races often require cash to compete, which will help you make it to the starting line with motivation.
 Having a concrete date in front of you provides you with a framework to train toward that specific goal.